Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Ostara is a time to celebrate the arrival of Spring and the renewal and rebirth of nature after the cold dark days of Winter.
 Since the early buds of nature appeared at Imbolc, the Sun has continued to climb and gain in strength until now, at Ostara, daylight and darkness are in equal balance.
 As days lengthen and overtake night, so too does the earth begin to thaw from the last freezing grip of winter.
 Now is the time our farmers make ready their ploughs and prepare their oxen to pull them, and seed corn saved from the last harvest is checked to ensure its quality and suitability for planting.

-To our ancestors, the success of the planting season and the harvest to follow was of life and death importance, for the bounty to be gained from the new plantings would be needed to sustain them through the hardships of the next winter.
-Today, while agriculture is still a major contributor to our national economy, many of our winter food needs are subsidized by foreign imports, and given modern farming techniques and the mechanisation of the industry, the hardships of the old days are but a distant memory.
-Despite this, in some of the more remote parts of the country, the customs and practises of our ancestors are still being used.
+To our ancestors the success of the planting season and the harvest to follow was of life and death importance, for the bounty to be gained from the new plantings would be needed to sustain them through the hardships of the next winter.
+Today while agriculture is still a major contributor to our national economy many of our winter food needs are subsidized by foreign imports, and given modern farming techniques and the mechanisation of the industry, the hardships of the old days are but a distant memory.
+Despite this, in some of the more remote parts of the country, the customs and practices of our ancestors are still being used.

 Fire

-Ostara is one of the Fire Festivals observed by our ancestors, who lit bonfires and torches as a focal point of the celebrations.
-Fire is especially symbolic of the rising Sun, and of old, it was customary to light bonfires on top of nearby hills in his honour.
-In Germany, Scandinavia and in the Norse traditions of England, wheels made from wood, straw and branches were assembled at the top of nearby hills.
+Ostara is one of the Fire Festivals observed by our ancestors who lit bonfires and torches as a focal point of the celebrations.
+Fire is especially symbolic of the rising Sun, and of old it was customary to light bonfires on top of nearby hills in his honour.
+In Germany and Scandinavia, and in the Norse traditions of England, wheels made from wood, straw and branches were assembled at the top of nearby hills.
 There at the appointed time, normally at sunrise, the wheels would be set aflame and rolled down the hill through the fields below; a ritual performed symbolic of the Sun warming and thawing the earth which would later be ploughed and planted.
-Charred sticks from the Sun-wheels would then be saved and taken home to protect the home against fire and lightning.
-Likewise, the ashes from the fires would be spread in the fields to protect them against future thunder storms.
+Charred sticks from the Sun-wheels would then be saved and taken home to protect their properties against fire and lightning.
+Likewise ashes from the fires would be spread in the fields to protect them against future thunder storms.

-Today, more out of health and safety reasons, modern pagans might use a Catherine Wheel attached to the top of a pole to symbolise the old Sun-wheel fires.
-Likewise, the custom of rolling a flaming wheel down a hill was replaced.
-Now instead, brightly coloured eggs painted to represent the sunlight of spring are rolled down hillsides at Easter.
+Today, more out of health and safety reasons, modern Pagans might use a Catherine Wheel attached to the top of a pole to symbolise the old Sun-wheel fires.
+Likewise, the custom of rolling a flaming wheel down a hill was replaced, and instead, brightly coloured eggs painted to represent the sunlight of spring are rolled down hillsides at Easter.
 The egg is a potent symbol of fertility and is one of the sacred symbols associated with the Goddess Ostara.

 Fertility